bbenedict/bbenedict/100days.md

 ## day 76

 My second day of blockchain experimentation.
 I understand the basics of how it works.
-But I feel like I am missing the security aspects of it and how the integrity of the chain is maintained.
+But I feel like I am missing the security aspects and how the integrity of the chain is maintained.

 ## day 77

 I made significant progress on my blockchain implementation.
 I added digital signing and also validation of the hashes.
 I'm far enough along to create a new repo to capture my work.
-Something tells this is an area I will continue to learn more and more about.
+Something tells me this is an area I will continue to learn more and more about.

+## day 78

+Had to do a research on research day to find my next source of learning.
+I ended up on is Tensorflow and the Keras api.
+Back into neural nets we go.

+## day 78

+I found a fantisic course on Keras and Tensorflow on YouTube.
+It was sponsored or creatd by [DeepLizard](https://deeplizard.com/) and listed on YouTube as part of (FreeCodeCamp.org)[https://www.freecodecamp.org/].
+You'll find the course here: [Keras with TensorFlow Course - Python Deep Learning and Neural Networks for Beginners Tutorial](https://www.youtube.com/watch?v=qFJeN9V1ZsI&t=1791s).
+It's very well done.
+I recommend it if you are starting out with Tensorflow and Keras.

+## day 79

+Day two of the YouTube course Keras with TensorFlow Course - Python Deep Learning and Neural Networks for Beginners Tutorial.
+Covered more training and testing, with cross validation, and plotting everything in a confusion matrix.
+I should be able to complete everything in one more day.